 Throughout the day, children learn valuable lessons about responsibility, finances, and setting goals and the importance of teamwork.
 People in their local communities support these children by getting a delicious drink in hand.

 If you have a child, this might be a great day to help them set up a lemonade stand to teach them about business and money.
 But people without children can get involved too!

 Whether encouraging a family member or neighbor kid, helping a child set up and run a lemonade stand teaches children planning skills, the value of money, patience (when waiting for customers to come!) and the enjoyment of interacting with the public.

-Participation in this holiday is free and can be registered through the Lemonade Day website.
+Participation in this holiday is free and can be registered through the National Lemonade Day website.
 Children in cities all throughout US territories and Canada participate, from up north in Alaska to all the way down to Puerto Rico!
 Kids can add their stand to the map so they can be found by local people in order to drive their business.

 After the day, success stories about kids who have made and met goals can be shared on the website for encouragement and inspiration!

 Enjoy a Cool Glass of Lemonade

 Even if there are no children or lemonade stands nearby, that doesn’t mean National Lemonade Day needs to go unnoticed or uncelebrated!
 Whether hand squeezing some lemons and adding sugar and water to create a freshly squeezed glass of goodness, or grabbing a lemonade at a local restaurant, participating with an enjoyable beverage is a great way to honor the day!

 Some restaurants even offer discounted or free lemonade on the day, often combining the effort with donations to various charities.